itssarojkr/Portfolio/README.md

 * seaborn
 * sklearn

-If you don't want to install any of this, you may launch the repository using [binder](https://mybinder.org/).
-Click on the link below header to open it.
+If you don't want to install any of this, you may launch the repository using [binder](https://mybinder.org/) link present at the top of page.
 >Note : It may take a few minutes to load.

 ## Competitions Participated